wavebyrd/great_expectations/CONTRIBUTING_CODE.md

 ### Unit testing

 To perform unit testing, run `pytest` in the `great_expectations` directory root.
 By default, tests are run against `pandas` and `sqlite`.
-You can use `pytest` flags to test additional backends like `postgresql`, `spark`, and `mssql`.
+You can use `pytest` flags to test additional backends like `postgresql`, `spark`, and `sql-server`.
 For example, to run a test against PostgreSQL backend, you run `pytest --postgresql`.

 The following are the supported `pytest` flags for general testing:

 - `--spark`: Execute tests against Spark backend.
 - `--postgresql`: Execute tests against PostgreSQL.
 - `--mysql`: Execute tests against MySql.
-- `--mssql`: Execute tests against Microsoft SQL Server.
+- `--sql-server`: Execute tests against Microsoft SQL Server.
 - `--bigquery`: Execute tests against Google BigQuery (requires additional set up).
 - `--aws`: Execute tests against AWS resources such as Amazon S3, Amazon Redshift, and Athena (requires additional setup).